nawabahmadreshi/documentation/pages/features/website-to-app-routing.md

 ## Add a Call To Action

 Trigger the `branch.deepviewCta()` function with a button or hyperlink on your page.
+Executing this function (whether by button, link, or some other method) 'clicks' the link you defined using `branch.deepview()` above.

 | Platform | Result of Call To Action
 | --- | ---